City-of-Helsinki/mlops-template/README.md

 Start by cloning your repository.

-The template has three modes: two for development `vsc` (default) and `jupyterlab` and one for running the `api`.
+The template has three modes: two for development `vsc` (default) and `jupyterlab`, and one for running the `api`.
 The mode is given to Docker as an environment variable `MODE`.

 #### VSC: